Skip to main content

 What Is the Role of Aromatase Inhibitors?

 In many TRT protocols for men, a third class of medication, an aromatase inhibitor (AI) like Anastrozole, is included.
 The aromatase enzyme converts a portion of testosterone into estradiol, a form of estrogen.
-While men require a certain amount of estradiol for bone health, cognitive function, and libido, excessive levels can lead to such as water retention and gynecomastia.
+While men require a certain amount of estradiol for bone health, cognitive function, and libido, excessive levels can lead to side effects such as water retention and gynecomastia.

 Anastrozole works by inhibiting the aromatase enzyme, thereby controlling the conversion of testosterone to estradiol and maintaining a balanced hormonal ratio.
 Its inclusion in a protocol is a prime example of the biochemical fine-tuning required to achieve optimal results while minimizing potential side effects.